dearhive/MashShare/readme.txt

 * Tweak: Plus button as span element instead div
 * Tweak: Class mashsb-primary-buttons as wrapper for the large buttons
 * Tweak: New admin footer and several CSS improvements
+* Tweak: Remove deprecated functions

+= 3.1.7 =
+* New: Hotfix for changing facebook api endpoint

+= 3.1.6 =

+* Removed and merged into 3.1.8

 = 3.1.5 =
 * Fix: Twitter title for floating sidebar and sharebar add-on is wrong when on frontpages with multiple blogposts